Manasa-204/Manasa_Sample/readme.md

-TZhis is the first ever file I created and I'm learning to use it .
+This is the first ever file I created and I'm learning to use it .
 Hope everything goes well
+# Corrected spellings